 The Department administers the Motor Vehicle Financial Security Act (Security Act) and the Motor Vehicle Safety Responsibility Act (Responsibility Act) pursuant to Article VI and Article VII of the Vehicle and Traffic Law.
-These Acts help ensure that operators of motor vehicles registered in the State have adequate insurance coverage, or are financially secure, to compensate persons they might injure or whose property they might damage in an accident.
-Department activities relating to the Security Act are segregated into two program areas: the Dedicated Bridge and Highway Safety Program and the Compulsory Insurance Services Program.
+These Acts help ensure that the operators of motor vehicles registered in the State possess adequate insurance coverage, or are financially secure, to compensate those persons they might injure or whose property they might damage as a result of an accident.
+Department activities relating to the Security Act are segregated into two major program areas: the Dedicated Bridge and Highway Safety Program and the Compulsory Insurance Services Program.

 The Dedicated Bridge and Highway Safety Program is responsible for enhancing transportation safety through the licensing, education, and oversight of vehicle operators and businesses involved in the selling, repair, and inspection of motor vehicles.
-Included in this program are partial allocations of costs related to the Department's Administration and Operations functions.
+Included in this program are the Department's Administration and Operations functions.
 Administration functions include the Commissioner's Office, the Communication Office, Fiscal Management, Human Resources, Program Analysis, and Information Technology.
 Operations functions include the regional offices and customer service functions such as issuing licenses, registrations, and permits; administering vision and driving examinations; and verifying title and insurance status.

 The Compulsory Insurance Services Program includes ensuring vehicle owner compliance with mandated liability insurance coverage for registered vehicles.
-This program maintains a vehicle information database to confirm registered vehicles have mandated insurance coverage.
+The Program maintains a vehicle information database to confirm registered vehicles have mandated insurance coverage.
 The Compulsory Insurance Services Program also includes the Internet Point and Insurance Reduction Program, which grants point and insurance reduction benefits to those who take a defensive driving course.
 In 2005, the Legislature enacted a law creating a pilot for an Internet/Alternate Delivery Method Point and Insurance Reduction Program to test the effectiveness of electronic course delivery.
-Courses may be delivered via the Internet or other methods such as DVD or digital cable.
-The legislation provides for a per student fee to support a third-party monitor to help ensure that only people completing this program receive the benefits.
+Courses may be delivered via the Internet or other methods such as DVD or Digital Cable.
+The legislation provides for a per student fee to support a third-party monitor to help ensure that only people completing the program receive the benefits.

 The Responsibility and Security Acts each stipulate that the Department and the Office of the State Comptroller shall ascertain the total amount of expenses to administer these laws.
-Assessable expenses include costs for personal service, maintenance and operations, retirement contributions, workers' compensation premiums, real estate rent, and other direct and indirect costs.
-Fees paid by self-insurers and for bonded vehicles under Article VI, Section 316 and Article VII, Section 370 of the Law are used to reduce the assessment.
+Once the expenses are ascertained, the Commissioner assesses them on insurance carriers that issue policies or contracts of automotive bodily injury insurance.
+Assessable expenses include costs for personal service, maintenance and operations, retirement contributions, workers' compensation premiums, real estate rent, and all other direct and indirect costs.
+Fees paid by self-insurers and for bonded vehicles under Article VI, Section 316 and Article VII, Section 370 of the Vehicle and Traffic Law are used to reduce the assessment.

-Each year, the Department estimates the cost to implement these programs and assesses this amount on insurance carriers in proportion to their premiums for policies or contracts of certain automobile bodily injury insurance premiums.
+Each year, the Department estimates the cost to implement these programs and assesses this amount on insurance carriers in proportion to their reported premiums for policies or contracts that provide automobile bodily injury insurance protection.
 The Department generally bills the carriers quarterly.
 At year end, the Department determines the actual expenses and issues either a final bill or a refund to the carriers to ensure they paid the amount they owed.
 The Department prepares the year-end Statements of Assessable Expenses on the cash basis of accounting.
 Consequently, revenues are recognized when received and expenditures are recognized when paid.

-Audit Findings and Recommendation
+Audit Findings